AsifBrohi/pop-up-cafe_mini_project/README.md

-I got user to input an interger either to exit the app or to go to the products menu.
-This was the structure of my app.

 ## How did you guarantee the project's requirements?
 Every week there was additional requiremnets to meet and specs from the client.